Sultan Abdul Halim Muadzam Shah Bridge: Penang Second Bridge Toll Plaza (JK2PP Toll Plaza)

 The Penang Second Bridge Toll Plaza or JK2PP Toll Plaza is located on the collector lanes after the Bandar Cassia interchange (Exit 2801), before merging with the express lanes towards the bridge.
 The toll plaza is managed by Jambatan Kedua Sdn Bhd (JKSB).

 The toll for the bridge is collected from motorists going towards the bridge from the Bandar Cassia interchange, as well as from those who had used Plaza B at the Bandar Cassia PLUS Toll Plaza and travelled on the collector lanes to the bridge.
 Motorists travelling on the express lanes bypass the JK2PP Toll Plaza, as they had already paid the toll for the bridge at Plaza A of the Bandar Cassia PLUS Toll Plaza.

-Toll rates

-Penang Second Bridge Integrated Toll Plaza (Bandar Cassia PLUS Toll Plaza)

-The toll rates in the table are for the link road only.
-The toll is collected in conjunction with other tolls (toll for the North–South Expressway and/or toll for the bridge, depending on travel direction and the plaza section used).